darklegend91/Task-2/README.md

 # Task-2
 This is the repository made to complete the Task-2 of SCM curriculum.
-this file introduces our FEE project.
+This file introduces our FEE project.
+In this we made a countdown timer.